Science Of Chocolate

 A cocoa bean with part of the shell removed shown via electron microscope.
 Image by Geoseph.

-Since there were no chocolate sommelier courses or schools when I began, I had to teach myself.
+Since there were no chocolate sommelier courses or chocolate schools when I began, I had to teach myself about all things chocolate.
 My approach was through what I knew best - biology and research.
 For years I read every text book and research article concerning chocolate that I could get my fingers on.
 Little did I know that I was actually developing my own chocolate curriculum.
-Reading the science, the manufacturing, the botany, the history, as well as flavour science - all to scratch my curiosity and desire to dig deeper and understand chocolate.
-Keeping this information to myself seemed wasteful, so eventually I took it upon myself and use it to better educate the public on chocolate through building my website, posting free information online, and hosting countless chocolate tastings, chocolatier, and chocolate making classes over the years.
+Keeping this information to myself seemed wasteful, so eventually I took it upon myself to better educate the public on chocolate through building my website, posting free information online, and hosting countless chocolate tastings, chocolatier, and chocolate making classes over the years.
+I was already passionate about understanding chocolate, but like anything you love, it’s always more fun sharing it with others.

 Chocolatier to chocolate maker